DogLung/DAT8-Assignments/Class2-HW.md

 ```

 Not very interesting, but Chicken Bowl is obviously the most popular item, but there also seem to be some redundant listings due to dashes instead of spaces.

-*Review the code from the beginner and intermediate Python workshops.
-If you don't feel comfortable with any of the content (excluding the "requests" and "APIs" sections), you should spend some time this weekend practicing Python: ?Introduction to Python does a great job explaining Python essentials and includes tons of example code.
-?If you like learning from a book, Python for Informatics has useful chapters on strings, lists, and dictionaries.
-?If you prefer interactive exercises, try these lessons from Codecademy: "Python Lists and Dictionaries" and "A Day at the Supermarket".
-?If you have more time, try missions 2 and 3 from DataQuest's Learning Python course.
-?If you've already mastered these topics and want more of a challenge, try solving Python Challenge number 1 (decoding a message) and send me your code in Slack.

-•To give you a framework for thinking about your project, watch What is machine learning, and how does it work?
-(10 minutes).
-(This is the IPython notebook shown in the video.)
-Alternatively, read A Visual Introduction to Machine Learning, which focuses on a specific machine learning model called decision trees.
-•Optional: Browse through some more example student projects, which may help to inspire your own project!